-We have, in the past, received letters from third parties that state that these third parties have patent rights that cover aspects of the technology that we use in our business and that the third parties believe we are obligated to license in order to continue to use such technology.
 If any parties successfully claim that our sale, use, manufacturing or importation of technologies infringes upon their intellectual property rights, we might be forced to pay damages and attorney's fees.
 Additionally, if we are found to have willfully infringed a third parties' patent, we may be liable for treble damages and a court could enjoin us from performing the infringing activity.
 Thus, the situation could arise in which our ability to use certain technologies important to the operation of our business would be restricted by a court order.

-Alternatively, we may be required to, or decide to, enter into a license with a third party.
+Alternatively, we may be required to, or decide to, enter into a license with a third party that claims infringement.
 Any license required under any patent may not be made available on commercially acceptable terms, if at all.
 In addition, such licenses are likely to be non-exclusive and, therefore, our competitors may have access to the same technology licensed to us.
 If we fail to obtain a required license and are unable to design around a third party patent, we may be unable to effectively conduct certain of our business activities, which could limit our ability to generate revenues or maintain profitability and possibly prevent us from generating revenue sufficient to sustain our operations.